Phase transition in one-dimensional excitable media with variable interaction range: Critical CCA and FCA

 \begin{proof} The second part of the assertion follows immediately from the first part, definition of rank of the origin, and the following identity

 Now we show the first part.
-We may assume $x<y$ since both hand sides in (\ref{flux}) are anti-symmetric under exchanging $x$ and $y$.
+We may assume $x<y$ since both sides in (\ref{flux}) are antisymmetric under the exchange of $x$ and $y$.
 Observe that it suffices to show the assertion for $y=x+1$, since then

 where the left hand side equals that of (\ref{flux}).
 It remains to verify that for any $x\in \mathbb{Z}$,